golubitsky/blog/_posts/2022-02-06-Atomic-elements-of-improvisation.md

 ### Inspiration

 Inspiration for the _Rhythm_ section: Gabriel Cruiser.
-Inspiration for the _Harmony_ section: _The Harmony of Bill Evans_ (chapters 1 and 2), by Jack Reilly.
+Inspiration for the _Harmony_ section: _The Harmony of Bill Evans, Volume 2_ (chapters 1 and 2), by Jack Reilly.